akitaonrails/akitando_episode_0118/README.md

 It will open an interactive prompt so you can send the SQL commands

+### AVL Tree based Index

+Just to show how an index is built and used (in a normal SQL server, it's obviously a B+Tree, but as this is a stupid in-memory hash, a simple AVL Tree should suffice).

+We can compare the times for the equivalente of a 'table scan' filtering every single element in the table or using the index.

+`
+node bench_index.mjs
+`

 ### ANTLR4

 Just out of fun, I did a very small and very naive implementation of a SQL parser using Antlr4.